guangyw/Posh_env/README.md

 - Timeout on git fetch status used by posh-git

+// OSI
+- Pull service pools from ED or SvcDef (no hardcoding)

 // Nice to have, maybe too much
 - PsEnvCheck for comprehensive environment setup check
   > the idea itself is heavily influenced from ohome/ocheck